 - If your picnic basket doesn’t include dinnerware, consider packing containers that can nest inside each other to minimize the amount of space they take up.

 - Make sure to think through your entire meal and everything you will need for it!
 The last thing you want is to have a bottle of wine without a corkscrew.
+Or pack finger food and forget napkins.

 - Keep it simple — save any picnic food that requires both a fork and knife for home.
 Anything you can eat with your hands works best.
+(See note about napkins above, lol).

 - Food storage matters!
 If you want anything cold, an insulated container with an ice pack is your best bet.
 This is also a good idea if you’re going to be traveling for a bit before you reach your picnic spot.

-- Don’t forget napkins and hand sanitizer!
+- Don’t forget extra water and hand sanitizer!

 - Pack a large Ziploc or Stasher bag where you can store dirty plates and flatware once you’re done.